mikepan/BlenderThemes/README.md

 2. In Blender, go to **File** > **User Preferences** > **Themes**
 3. Click on **Install Theme** at the bottom and browse for the xml file.
 4. Enjoy!

-#### Design Guidelines:
-1. Mimics OS X look and established colors for easy adoption.
-2. Avoid use of pure white to avoid eye strain.
-3. Neutral, low contrast UI that puts content first.